Canon R6 vs Nikon D5500

 An illustration of the physical size and weight of the Canon R6 and the Nikon D5500 is provided in the side-by-side display below.
 The two cameras are presented according to their relative size.
 Three consecutive perspectives from the front, the top, and the back are available.
 All width, height and depth measures are rounded to the nearest millimeter.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Nikon D5500 is notably smaller (11 percent) than the Canon R6.
-Moreover, the D5500 is substantially lighter (38 percent) than the Canon R6.
-It is worth mentioning in this context that the Canon R6 is splash and dust resistant, while the D5500 does not feature any corresponding weather-sealing.
+Moreover, the D5500 is markedly lighter (31 percent) than the R6.
+It is worth mentioning in this context that the R6 is splash and dust resistant, while the D5500 does not feature any corresponding weather-sealing.

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 Hence, you might want to study and compare the specifications of available lenses in order to get the full picture of the size and weight of the two camera systems.